.243 Win vs .270 Win – Cartridge Comparison

 957.51101.25

-When we look at the supersonic limit, we see that the .270 Win has a higher range average than the .243 Win rounds by a little less than 150 yards.
+Examining the supersonic limits reveals that the .270 Win has a slightly greater average range than the .243 Win, with a difference of just under 150 yards.

 BONUS OFFER: Get your free shooting range targets to print at home!